Squirrel Girl: Fictional character biography

 During the Civil War crossover storyline, Squirrel Girl and the Great Lakes Champions registered under the Superhuman Registration Act, as revealed when Deadpool attempted to apprehend them for violating the Act, only to be defeated and informed that they had already registered.
 Under the Registration Act, Squirrel Girl remains a member of the again-renamed Great Lakes Initiative.

 Squirrel Girl and the GLI, along with Deadpool, are sent to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who planned to use his powers to cause mental instability in superheroes they consider a threat.
 After their victory, Squirrel Girl helps Dionysus back to Olympus and to his own bed to sleep it off.
-(It is later revealed that she is a fan of the superhero team the New Warriors, especially Robbie Baldwin, the hero Speedball, on whom she has a crush, and the two eventually share a kiss.)
+It is later revealed that she is a fan of the superhero team the New Warriors, especially Robbie Baldwin, the hero Speedball, on whom she has a crush, and the two eventually share a kiss.
 Squirrel Girl convinces Doctor Doom to let her use a time machine to prevent Speedball from becoming the guilt-plagued hero Penance.
 The device instead takes her into the year 2099, where she encounters an alternate, future version of Speedball, whom she unsuccessfully tries to have return with her to her present day.
 She also encounters a future version of Mister Immortal who convinces her to kick Deadpool out of the team, which she does after returning to her own time.

 During the Secret Invasion storyline, the team confronted a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
 They later appeared to welcome Gravity as leader of the team, after he was transferred to Wisconsin by Norman Osborn.

 After defeating Fin Fang Foom and finding little support from her teammates on the again renamed Great Lakes Avengers, whom she believes have her shoulder most of their work, she exits the group.

 When Luke Cage and Jessica Jones seek a nanny for their daughter Danielle Cage, they hire Squirrel Girl.
 It is also revealed that Doreen had a brief relationship with Wolverine (then a member of the New Avengers), which did not end happily.

-During the Spider-Island storyline, Danielle briefly gains spider powers.

-During the Fear Itself storyline, Squirrel Girl runs to the mansion to pick up Danielle while New York is attacked by the Thule Society.
-Upon arriving on the mansion, she and Daredevil protect Danielle while fighting Thule Society soldiers.

-She later helps the New Avengers fight the Revengers, H.A.M.M.E.R., and the Dark Avengers.
-When Luke Cage and Jessica Jones leave the team, Squirrel Girl follows them as Danielle's nanny.